KTM 390 Duke 0-60 mph in 4.19 seconds

-Unlike many entry-level motorcycles which more-often than not are parts-bin specials that that skimp on suspension and brakes to save costs and meet competitive price demands, the 390 Duke is a shrunken’ big motorcycle with a quality chassis and components that ensure that it stops and handles great as a result.
+Unlike many entry-level motorcycles which more often than not are parts-bin specials that skimp on suspension and brakes to save costs and meet competitive price demands, the 390 Duke is a shrunken’ big motorcycle with a quality chassis and components that ensure that it stops and handles great as a result.

-KTM’s foray in road going motorcycles has been a recent one but the Austrian brand have many years selling and racing extremely competitive dirt motorcycles, which are pretty much all powered by small and lightweight high power and high torque single cylinder engines.
+KTM’s foray into road-going motorcycles has been a recent one but the Austrian brand has many years selling and racing extremely competitive dirt motorcycles, which are pretty much all powered by small and lightweight high power and high torque single cylinder engines.

-The 390 Duke’s compact liquid cooled fuel injected 373 cc single cylinder engine is not some budget low power engine cobbled together for a basic motorcycle to be sold to the masses, it’s an engine deigned to offer great performance and thrills and it certainly delivers.
+The 390 Duke’s compact liquid-cooled fuel injected 373 cc single cylinder engine is not some budget low-power engine cobbled together for a basic motorcycle to be sold to the masses, it’s an engine designed to offer great performance and thrills and it certainly delivers.

-There is also enough poke to lift the wheel simply on the power in first gear, a feat not many sub 400 cc entry level motorcycles can lay claim too.
+There is also enough poke to lift the wheel simply on the power in first gear, a feat not many sub 400 cc entry-level motorcycles can lay claim to.

 For comparison, the Suzuki GSX250R is 178 kg wet.

-For single cylinder engine the 390 revs high peaking at around 10600 rpm give and take.
+For a single cylinder engine, the 390 revs high peaking at around 10600 rpm give and take.
 The engine has three characters.

 Then from 5 to 6000 rpm you get a nice surge in power/torque that will lift the wheel in first gear.

-If you rev beyond that point and through 6500 rpm you are welcomed with another nice little kick in acceleration which is exciting and rewarding all things considering.
+If you rev beyond that point and through 6500 rpm you are welcomed with another nice little kick in acceleration which is exciting and rewarding all things considered.

 If you told me the 390 Duke was a 500 cc single, I would believe you.
 Great job KTM.